vaultah/replicat/README.md

 unencrypted.
 The storage names for chunks and snapshots are simply the hash digests of their contents.

 Currently, the only supported type of encryption is symmetric encryption.
-To use symmetric encryption you will need a key and the password associated with that key.
-A key contains parameters for the KDF and an encrypted section, which can only be decrypted by the owner of the key using the matching password.
+To use symmetric encryption, you will need a key and the password associated with that key.
+A key contains parameters for the KDF and an encrypted (private) section, which can only be decrypted by the owner of the key using the matching password.
 That section contains secrets for the cryptographic primitives that control how the data is split into chunks, visibility of chunks of data, and more.

 You can create multiple keys with different passwords and settings.
 When adding a new key to a repository with symmetric encryption, you'll have to unlock it with one of the existing keys.